-Help Your Child With Math - a 3 Step Plan for Parents
+Help Your Child do Better at Math - A 3-Step Plan for Parents

-Help Your Child With Math - a 3 Step Plan for Parents
+Help Your Child do Better at Math - A 3-Step Plan for Parents

-I'm often asked by parents if there is anything they could (or should) be doing in the home environment to better support their child's math learning.
-The trigger may be a disappointing school report, the start of a new school year or simply a belief that their child could be doing better than they are currently doing.
+I'm often asked by parents if there is anything they should be doing at home to better support their child's math learning.
+The trigger may be a disappointing school report, the start of a new school term, or simply a belief that their child could be doing better than they currently are.

-And the answer is a resounding "Yes, you can help."
-And the good news is that it needn't be difficult or time-consuming to have an impact if you put a few of these tips into practice.
+My answer is always a resounding, "Yes, you can help your child get better at math."
+And the good news is that it needn't be difficult or time-consuming.

 Math ability is not set in stone and parents can help in very practical ways.
-Here are the three ingredients to get you started!
+Here are the top three ingredients to get you started with helping your child succeed in math.

 Learning math is like building a pyramid.
-Math skills such as counting, addition, subtraction etc are the foundation building blocks that make up the base.
+Math skills like counting, addition and subtraction are the foundation building blocks that make up the base.
 If one math skill doesn’t quite sink in, it makes the foundations shaky and new skills become harder to learn.

 However, it can be tricky to really know how your child is doing in math - even after you've read the school report!

-So here are a few tips to help build an accurate picture of your child’s math strengths and weaknesses (forgive me for stating the obvious here).
+So, here are a few tips to help build an accurate picture of your child’s strengths and weaknesses in math (forgive me for stating the obvious!)

-• Speak to the teacher - they will have a good grasp of how your child is doing compared to what is reasonably expected for their age.
+- They will have a good grasp of how your child is doing compared to what is reasonably expected for their age.

-• If you have particular concerns, don’t wait until parents' evening to address.
+NB: If you have particular concerns, don’t wait until the parent-teacher conference to address them.
 Although teachers are busier than ever, there are very few who wouldn’t welcome the efforts of an engaged parent.

 Step 2 Practice

-Math, very much like sports or music, is a skill that needs practice.
-But don’t just take my word for it:
+Math, like sports or music, is a skill that needs practice.

-• Direct, targeted practice based on your knowledge of your son or daughter’s strengths and weaknesses, and complementing their school work.
+• Direct, targeted practice based on your knowledge of your son or daughter’s strengths and weaknesses, which complements their school work.
 This the core of what is required (and where Komodo math comes in).
-But, tread a fine balance as too much/too often is likely to burn out even the most enthusiastic learner.
-(This is why Komodo uses a little and often approach - more of which later.)
+But tread a fine line, as too much/too often is likely to burn out even the most enthusiastic learner.
+Komodo uses a "little and often" approach which reduces the likelihood of this happening.

-• Shopping - involve younger children in counting out items, talk about one more, one less, bigger smaller etc. Older children can practice money management, and comparing discounts are a great opportunity for some quite complex mental math.
+- Older children can practice money management: comparing discounts is a great opportunity for some quite complex mental math which is really relevant and ever-useful.

 • Gardening - most kids love to help out in the garden so it makes a fun and memorable learning opportunity.
 Counting, measuring, reading temperature, sorting are all easy mathematical activities for younger children.
 Older children may enjoy planning a gardening project - introducing scale, evenly spacing out seeds, checking temperatures and measuring plants as they grow.